Vita

 Short Bio

-I have work experience in Research Institutes in Mexico, the United Kingdom and the United States of America.
+I collaborated with research institutes in Mexico, the United Kingdom, and the United States of America.

 European Orthopaedic Research Society Annual meeting.
 Galway, Ireland